Justin Halpern

 Justin Samuel Halpern (born September 3, 1980) is the American author of the Twitter feed "Shit My Dad Says" and the best-selling book Sh*t My Dad Says.
 He was also the co-writer and co-executive producer of a CBS television situation comedy series based on the book.
 His second book I Suck at Girls was published in 2012 and was the basis for the 2014 television show Surviving Jack.

 Early life

-Halpern grew up in the Point Loma neighborhood of San Diego, California, United States.
+Halpern grew up in the Point Loma neighborhood of San Diego, California.
 His father is Jewish and his Italian American mother is Catholic.